VowpalWabbit/coba/README.md

 ### What is it?

- Coba is a powerful benchmarking framework built specifically for research of contextual bandit algorithms.
+ Coba is a powerful benchmarking framework built specifically for research with contextual bandit algorithms.

 ### How do you benchmark?